About the Program

 EMSSC is a member of the Illinois Youth Soccer Association (IYSA), which conducts a competitive program for players with advanced skills and greater ambition.
 These players may have their sights set on a college soccer scholarship or even playing for the US National or Olympic teams.

-EMSSC's Pride teams play in the ILLOWA Soccer League.
+EMSSC's competitive teams play in the ILLOWA Soccer League.
 Teams play 6 league games in the fall and another 6 games in the spring of each year.
 Teams also compete in IYSA and ISA sanctioned tournaments throughout the year.

 Our program is designed to help develop our youth on and off the field by teaching not only soccer skills, but also teamwork, patience, perseverance, respect and many other qualities that will help them reach their full potential both on and off the field.

-Although everyone likes to win our program's main focus is to develop players and teams to perform at their highest level.
+Although everyone likes to win, our program's main focus is to develop players and teams to perform at their highest level.
 This will produce players who will be able to complete a fulfilling Soccer career through high school, college or beyond.
 When the focus is on developing every player they will also play better as a team therefore producing winning results.

 Different Age Different Focus